amalkuriakose/amalkuriakose/README.md

 # Hi, I’m Amal Kuriakose

-* I'm currently working as an SDE
+* I'm currently working as Cloud Engineer.
-* I'm currently learning DevOps/Cloud tools
-* I'm looking for a job in Devops/Cloud
+* Have experience in Web Development, Software Development and Cloud Computing.

 #### Connect with me
 [LinkedIn](https://linkedin.com/in/amalkuriakose)